rgulza01/Project/README.md

 <img width="1255" alt="image" src="https://user-images.githubusercontent.com/56838325/181709937-46fc6dd1-c5e0-4d39-a082-708ad3a7448f.png">

 # Application video
-Below is the video describing the application till feature-2.
+Below is the video describing the application.
+The video starts with the app as it was in feature-2 but ends by introducing components of feature-3.
 It also includes mention about how the application has been deployed on the Jenkins pipeline and on Docker Swarm: https://drive.google.com/drive/folders/1gDfpDnDfW4baTHSugsVtHZDcIRwRToIk I have included a document with the console output from Jenkins.
 Docker images can be checked on hub: